Are Our Pets Telling Anything About Our Emotional Identity?

 As for dogs and cats, I love them too, as long as they belong to someone else.
-Namely, for some strange flaw in my nature I get fed up with them too fast, and then they become only an obligation and a chore - think of expense as well when they grow old and sick.
+Namely, for some strange flaw in my nature I get fed up with them too fast, and then they become only an obligation and a chore---think of expenses as well once they grow old and sick.

-Our family in Los Angeles, between two generations, have six dogs, and as we are visiting now almost every year or two, I am always looking forward to play with little havanese, that purse-dog Lola.
-Also I like giving a hug to that monster of unclear mixed breed Kilo.
+Our family in Los Angeles, between their two generations, have six dogs, and as we are visiting now almost every year or two, I am always looking forward to play with little Havanese, that purse-dog Lola.
+Also I like giving a hug to that monster of unclear mixed breed Killo.

-I find it flattering that Kilo remembers me every time, without showing any intention to bite off a chunk of me after my long absence.
+I find it flattering that Killo remembers me every time, without showing any intention to bite a chunk off me after my long absence.
 It's good to know that his nose can still recognize my scent, or is it my aftershave that he likes.

 Anyhow, like I said at the beginning: no pets for me, which somehow reminds me of a scene from "Home Improvement" series, when Tim says to his wife after she announces her wish to have a dog: "No, honey, please, no pets.
 That's why we had kids, they last longer".
 Now, while that was not my motivation to have kids, I still like the line.